Opinion | When Trump attacks Biden at the debate, his scam will hit rock bottom

 Yet attacks like the one over dementia have been a mainstay on Fox News for months, as Matt Gertz shows.
 Trump hears this echoed back to him on Fox and likely grows persuaded it’s fearsomely effective, that he can make things into potent attack lines simply through force of his withering reality-bending powers.

-The parallels with the narrative arc outlined in the latest Times expose are eerie.
+The parallels with the narrative arc outlined in the latest Times exposé are eerie.

 Trump’s ‘fictional alter ego’